ewang0/aio-analysis/notes/spec.md

-# AI Optimization (AIO) Analysis Tool
+# AI Optimization (AEO) Analysis Tool

-In this assignment, you'll develop an AI Optimization (AIO) Analysis Tool as a web application playground.
+In this assignment, you'll develop an AI Optimization (AEO) Analysis Tool as a web application playground.
 This tool will allow users to assess how well their site's robots.txt file is optimized for AI-based crawlers, helping them improve their AI optimization strategies.

 ## Assignment Overview